 Monitoring of filter transmission in-situ.
-As well as the filter transmission measurement provided by the camera team/vendor in §4.2.11, we further baseline the development of a procedure for monitoring the filter response at 1 nm resolution using the approach described in [26], i.e. by making suitable CBP measurements with and without the filter in the beam, and averaging over the angles.
+As well as the filter transmission measurement provided by the camera team/vendor in §4.2.11, we further baseline the development of a procedure for monitoring the filter response at 1 nm resolution by making suitable CBP measurements with and without the filters in the beam, and averaging over the angles.